Arnavion/www-arnavion-dev/content/blog/2019-06-01-how-does-acme-v2-work.md

     "status": "valid"
 }
 ```

+- The `certificate` value is a string representing the URL of the signed certificate.

 The client downloads the certificate from this URL and ends the order workflow.
 It combines this certificate with the private key of the CSR it had generated previously, and begins using it for its webserver.